chrisveness/koa-sample-web-app-api-mysql/README.md

 works.
 JavaScript may be looked down on ([misunderstood?](http://davidwalsh.name/javascript-objects)) in some quarters, but I do find it vastly better to work with than PHP :)

-With ~~Node.js v0.12 (stable) out, and io.js as an alternative~~ Node.js v4 (stable) out and Koa on v1, I believe Koa can now be considered[*](http://hueniverse.com/2015/03/02/the-node-version-dilemma) for production use.
+With Node.js v4 (stable) out, and Koa on v1, I believe Koa can now be considered[*](http://hueniverse.com/2015/03/02/the-node-version-dilemma) for production use.

 The app is built with a modular approach.
 There are three (*composed*) sub-apps: the bare bones of a public site, a web-based password-protected admin system using handlebars-templated html pages, and